IsomorphicAlgo/Rusty_Server/DEVELOPMENT_PLAN.md

 ## Overview

-This development plan incorporates all planning information for Rusty_Server, a Rust-based REST API service for fetching, caching, and serving space weather data.
+This development plan incorporates all planning information for Rusty_Server, a comprehensive astronomical data platform that serves as a centralized server infrastructure.
+The project hosts multiple services and databases:

+**Core Services:**
+- **CLI_Astro_Calc Server**: Hosts the CLI_Astro_Calc tool as a server-based service
+- **Space Weather & Solar Flare Databases**: Comprehensive databases for space weather data and solar flare events
+- **Exoplanet Discovery Database**: Tracks and stores exoplanet data from NASA's Exoplanet Archive

+**Advanced Capabilities:**
+- **Machine Learning Predictions**: Solar flare prediction using CPU-optimized models (XGBoost) with future integration of the Surya foundation model (NASA/IBM collaboration)
+- **Satellite Tracking & Deorbit Prediction**: Calculate satellite orbital decay and predict re-entry times using machine learning algorithms

 The plan maintains an iterative development approach while expanding into a comprehensive astronomical and space weather monitoring platform with satellite tracking, Mars weather forecasting, and advanced machine learning integration.

 ---